 It can feel as if we are super efficient doing two or more things at once.
 In reality, you are just doing one thing, then another, then back again with significantly less skill and accuracy than if you had simply focused on one job, one project or one task at a time.

 Take the example of reading.
-Where we once might have spent a few hours with a book and then wanted to connect with friends, tools like instant messenger offer the possibility of doing both at once.
-Recent studies show that people take about 25% longer to read a passage (not including the time on IM) compared with others who simply read.
+Where we once might have spent a few hours with a book and then wanted to connect with friends, tools like instant messenger or texting offer the possibility of doing both at once.
+Recent studies show that people take about 25% longer to read a passage if they are texting compared with others who simply read.
 The end result of any kind of multitasking is performance quality suffers and all activities take longer.

 Understanding our Habits

 Most people like me have a really bad habit of checking e-mail first thing in the morning.
 And for many the morning is the most productive time of the day.
 E-mail is very, very tempting, so they basically sacrifice their productive time for e-mail.